‘There is no better team than Chivas to go to Europe or El Tri’

 “Now with Michel I have tried to talk more, I have played a little more.
 I have tried to regain confidence, to feel comfortable on the field and that there is no pressure.
 I’m calm, I’m doing well, but I’m not satisfied.
 When one is in these instances, one must be at their best.
 If I have to play, I will try to do it in the best way, “he explained in a conference.

-Nene acknowledged that after the possibilities of leaving Guadalajara in the middle of the year, he decided to remain in the fold, since he considers it to be the best club and the one that can open the doors to Europe Yet the Mexican team.
+El Nene acknowledged that after the possibilities of leaving Guadalajara in the middle of the year, he decided to remain in the fold, since he considers that it is the best club and the one that can open the doors to Europe Yet the Mexican team.

 “At the time I spoke with the board, but the decision was totally mine to stay here, to fight for a place here.
 To be constant.
 There is no better team than Chivas, to go to Europe or to the National Team ”, he pointed out.